codeYongqi/Manager_System_Backend/README.md

 `npm run start`

-`npm run devstart` (this command can auto reload the server when the file has changed)
+`npm run devstart` (this command can make the server auto reload when the file has changed)

 Now the the server is run at localhost:3000